Extortion of therapy patients in Finland shakes culture of privacy

 Perhaps most important, Ms. Kortesuo says, “we learned to discuss mental health as a nation,” pointing to the growing number of people, including health care professionals, who have admitted that they were in therapy too, something which many Finns have been loath to do.

-“Psychotherapy has been stigmatized here,” says Mr. Tuomi-Nikula.
-“But that’s changing fast, at least in part because of this.”
+“In the past one's therapy, or the fact that one was in therapy – or not – was not something one discussed here,” says Mr. Tuomi-Nikula.
+“But that’s changing fast, at least in part because of this affair.”